mateusvmv/husky/README.md

 	- Mapping single values
 	- Chaining two trees of same type
 	- Zipping two trees of same key type
+- Make inserts easier by:
-	- Reducing values in the tree on insert
+  - Reducing values on insert
+  - Piping changes from one tree to another
 - Store those trees in the database, or load them into memory

 ## Examples